Puerto Vallarta condos

 The Puerto Vallarta malecon boardwalk is popular at sunset and up until around 11pm or so, by which time most people are returning home or headed out to their favorite downtown night clubs.
 Half the town dresses up and turns out to stroll on Saturday and Sunday evenings.
 Justin Burch offers his fine assessment of the Puerto Vallarta boardwalk.
 The malecón can also be a good location to make friends.
 The south end of the malecon between the boy on his seahorse and The Arches/Los Arcos was once upon a time a more frequented meeting and conversation spot for gay men.

-The city has recently completed an extension of the malecon, the new Malecon Extension, at the southern end of the old main malecón, so that one can now continue walking along the ocean-front from downtown PV over to the South Side or Los Muertos beach area.
+Several years ago the city completed an extension of the malecon, the new Malecon Extension, at the southern end of the old main malecón, so that you can now continue walking along the ocean-front from downtown PV over to the South Side or Los Muertos beach area.
 Follow the people around the back or front of the Los Arcos/the Arches Amphitheater area and you will go along the seawall promenade to the footbridge over the Cuale River - you soon end up at the northern end of the Olas Atlas area and Los Muertos beach.
 Along the way there are a number of pleasant art works and sculptures.
 This area has become a particularly popular hangout as one can catch a bite to eat from one of the food stalls, taco stands and restaurants, or stop at a dessert shop or bar along the way to relax and people watch.
 In addition there are small shops, vendors, a municipal flea market and street artists creating and selling a variety of Mexican handicrafts, souvenirs, jewelry, trinkets and gifts for friends or family.
 Furthermore, the New Malecon is quieter than the main malecon as there is no auto traffic.

 Take a look at even more Puerto Vallarta malecon pictures (of the Extension and traditional walkway before the 2011 renovations, like most of the images on this page).
 I will be referring to the newly built, renovated part now as the New Malecon and continue calling the portion from the Cuale River to Los Arcos amphitheater the Malecon Extension.